suryakant54321/gsmCoverage/README.md

 GSMCoverage
 ===========
 GSMCoverage is compilation of Python and R code for analyzing the GSM Signal (.log) file obtained from Android app.
 Antennas.
-It has two main components, A. Geocoded GSM Signal Extracter (based on Python implementation), B. Geospatial Signal Data Analysis tool (based on R software)
+It has two main components, A. Geo-coded GSM Signal Extractor (based on Python implementation), B. Geospatial Signal Data Analysis tool (based on R software)

 A. Geocoded Signal Extractor
 ===========
-The Antennas app. provides interface to capture the GPS enabled GSM/CDMA signal strengh.
-This signal strenght is logged periodically in a log file.
-The Geocoded Signal Sxtractor comprises of three different ways to exract the data from .log file.
+The Antennas app. provides interface to capture the GPS enabled GSM/CDMA signal strength.
+This signal strength is logged periodically in a log file.
+The Geo-coded Signal Extractor comprises of three different ways to extract the data from .log file.

 1. A method for extracting the best signal strength for best location (Best location is given by GPS reading)